OpenVoiceOS/ovos-technical-manual/docs/user_res_files.md

    - Restart OpenVoiceOS to allow the skill to recognize the newly added language resources.
    - Test the skill using the newly added language to ensure that it functions correctly and uses the appropriate language-specific resources.

 By following these steps, users can add support for additional languages to existing skills by creating new language folders and copying the required resource files.

+> **NEXT STEPS**: consider sending a Pull Request to the skill to directly add language support!

 This allows users to extend the language capabilities of skills beyond the languages provided by default.